-Through an analysis of the concepts of explanation, theory, hypothesis, experiment, and observation, this course seeks an understanding of how the growth of scientific knowledge is possible.
-Prerequisite: A 100-level humanities course and satisfaction of the Basic Writing Proficiency requirement.
+Through an analysis of the concepts of explanation, theory, hypothesis, experiment and observation, this course seeks an understanding of how the growth of scientific knowledge is possible.
+Prerequisites: A 100-level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.
+(3-0-3) (H) (C)

-(3-0-3) (H)(C)

-Philosophy of Mind
+PHIL 342 Philosophy of Mind

-An examination of the conception of "mind" as opposed to body, and its implications for psychology, artificial intelligence, and neuroscience.
+An examination of the conception of "mind" as opposed to body, and its implications for psychology, artificial intelligence and neuroscience.

-Prerequisite: A 100-level humanities course and satisfaction of the Basic Writing Proficiency requirement.
+Prerequisites: A 100-level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.
+(3-0-3) (H) (C)